-All infants born in a medical facility with birth weights less than 2500 grams and admitted to a level 2 or higher nursery within 24 hours of birth.
-Identification of newborns who may be eligible for inclusion in the denominator may be accomplished through the use of the following ICD-9 codes listed in Table 1 (see supporting documents).
+- All infants born in a medical facility less with birth weights less than 2500 grams and admitted to a level 2 or higher nursery within 24 hours of birth. - Identification of newborns who may be eligible to be included in the denominator may be accomplished through the use of the ICD-9 codes listed in Table 1 (see Supporting Documents).